-Many instructors will use the end-of-chapter questions for homework assignments, as we do.
-We have found it useful to hand out answers to the questions provided in Part Three to the students as solutions sets after they have completed their assignments; they find them to be an invaluable study aid.
+Many instructors will use the end-of-chapter questions for homework assignments, as I do.
+I have found it useful to hand out answers to the questions provided in Part Three to the students as solutions sets after they have completed their assignments; they find them to be an invaluable study aid.
 Making up these solution sets for reproduction should be quite easy, either by cutting and pasting from Part Three or downloading the files from the Instructor's Resource Center at www.pearsonhighered.com/irc.

-PowerPoint Presentations
+PowerPoint Presentation

-Also offered in the instructor's supplement package are PowerPoint Presentations that contain lecture notes and all the textbook's figures and tables.
+Also offered in the instructor supplement's package is a PowerPoint Presentation that contains lecture notes and all the textbook's figures and tables.
 These slides are comprehensive and outline all the major points covered in the text.
-The lecture notes have been class-tested successfully-they are the ones that we use in class-and they should help other instructors prepare their lectures as they have helped us.
+The lecture notes have been class-tested successfully-they are the ones that I use in class-and they should help other instructors prepare their lectures as they have helped me.

-Please note that unless you have access to PowerPoint version 4.0 or higher, you will only be able to project the provided images using the viewer that is included; editing or adding material will not be possible unless you have the software program.
+Please note that unless you have access to PowerPoint version 4.0 or higher you will only be able to project the provided images using the viewer that is included; editing or adding material will not be possible unless you have the software program.